Syrian Armed Forces: Modernisation during the 2000s

-Russia aimed to turn the Russian naval base in Tartus into a permanent base.
-Israel and the US oppose further arms sales to Syria due to fears that the weapons could fall under the control of Iran or Hezbollah fighters in Lebanon.
+At the same time, Russia sought to transform its naval facility in Tartus into a permanent base.
+Israel and the United States opposed further arms sales to Syria, fearing that the weapons could fall under the control of Iran or Hezbollah fighters in Lebanon.

 Syrian civil war (2011–2024)

 A Syrian soldier manning a checkpoint near Damascus.

 Because of the violence against the people by the Syrian Army and the detention of a great number of people, some soldiers from different religions and sects (Sunni, Shia, Druze and Christian) defected in protest at orders to kill protesters in April 2011.
 By 2014, the number of defecting officers had reached approximately 170,000, from different ranks.
 They formed the Free Syrian Army on 29 July 2011 and at the beginning of the conflict they depended on light weapons.
 The arming of the Free Syrian Army began in mid-2012.

 In March 2012 the Syrian government issued new travel restrictions for military-aged males.
 Under the new restrictions, reported by local Syrian news outlets, all males between 18 and 42 were banned from traveling outside the country.
 In a late June 2012 interview given by the FSA's Asharq Al-Awsat he claimed Riad al-Asaad said that about 20–30 Syrian officers defected to Turkey each day.

 On 18 July 2012 the Syrian Defense Minister Dawoud Rajha, former defense minister Hasan Turkmani and the president's brother-in-law Gen. Assef Shawkat were killed in a bomb attack in Damascus.
 Syrian intelligence chief Hisham Bekhityar and Head of the 4th Army Division Maher Al Assad – brother of President Assad – were also injured in the explosion.

 Since the start of the conflict in Syria, human rights groups say that the majority of abuses were committed by the Syrian government's forces, and UN investigations concluded that the government's abuses were the greatest in both gravity and scale.
 The branches of the Syrian Armed Forces that committed war crimes include at least the Syrian Arab Army, Syrian Arab Air Force and the Syrian Military Intelligence.
 However the Syrian authorities denied these accusations and claimed that irregular armed groups with foreign support are behind the atrocities, including Al Qaeda linked Insurgents.